 According to the Penn State University College of Engineering, concrete will set in anywhere from about two to 19 hours, depending on the temperature.
 It will set in slightly less than two hours at 100 degrees Fahrenheit, but at 30 degrees Fahrenheit, it will take 19 hours.
 It will not set in temperatures as cold as 20 degrees Fahrenheit.

-Keep in mind that setting is not the same thing as curing.
-Setting simply means the concrete has reached a completely solid state, but it still needs additional time to reach its full strength.
+Keep in mind that the setting is not the same thing as curing.
+Setting simply means the concrete has reached a completely solid-state, but it still needs additional time to reach its full strength.
 According to the American Concrete Institute, concrete typically reaches 70 percent of its strength within seven days, and after 28 days concrete is generally considered to be fully cured and at 100 percent strength.

 Tips for Placing Concrete in Hot Weather